On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Cohomologically trivial automorphisms in the non isotrivial case -- Proof of the order 2-statement of Theorem

 Note also that $O,\, P,\, R$ and $P+R$ are all disjoint on $X$, and so are $O_S, R_S$ on $S$, but they are not smooth rational if $s>1$ (since they map $2:1$ to the base curve $\PP^1$ with $2s$ ramification points), so we better not call them $(-2)$-curves.
 We depict these 10 curves in the following diagram:

-Together these 10 curves generate an index 4 sublattice $L$ of $\Num(S)$ (by inspection the determinant $-16$ of their Gram matrix since $\Num(S)$ is unimodular).\footnote{Alternatively, consider the auxiliary lattice $L_0$ generated by the bisection $O_S$ and the fibre components $\Theta_i$.
+Together these 10 curves generate an index 4 sublattice $L$ of $\Num(S)$ (by inspection the determinant $-16$ of their Gram matrix since $\Num(S)$ is unimodular).\footnote{ Alternatively, consider the auxiliary lattice $L_0$ generated by the bisection $O_S$ and the fibre components $\Theta_i$.
 Then $L_0\cong U \oplus A_7$ has determinant $8$, and we can mimic the approach from the theory of Mordell--Weil lattices by applying the orthogonal projection $\pi: L\otimes\QQ \to (L_0\otimes \QQ)^\perp$ to get $\pi(R_S) = R_S-O_S-2E-a_4^\vee$ where $a_4^\vee$ denotes the dual vector of the middle vertex in the Dynkin diagram $A_7$.
 Then $\pi(R_S)^2=-2$, yielding $\det(L) = \det(L_0)\cdot\pi(R_S)^2=-16$.} For a $\ZZ$-basis of $\Num(S)$, we would like to complement them by fractions of two isotropic vectors which are motivated from the Enriques surface case $s=1$:

-More precisely, in the Enriques surface case, each divisor induces an elliptic fibration which, a priori, features the divisor singular fibre or as half-pencil.
-The latter alternative, however, is excluded since multiple fibres are only supported on types $\I_n (n\geq 0)$; therefore, each divisor is 2-divisible, and we obtain $\Num(S)$ as desired.
+More precisely, in the Enriques surface case, each divisor is of given Kodaira type.
+Hence it induces an alternative elliptic fibration $S\to\PP^1$ which, a priori, features the divisor as singular fibre or as half-pencil.
+The latter alternative, however, is excluded since multiple fibres are only supported on types $\I_n\, (n\geq 0)$; therefore, each $D_i$ is 2-divisible, and we obtain $\Num(S)$ as desired in the Enriques surface case.
+We now verify the analogous statement for arbitrary $s$: